GSCompleter: A Distillation-Free Plugin for Metric-Aware 3D Gaussian Splatting Completion in Seconds: Method

 \subsection{Ray-Constrained Gaussian Registration}

-While the stereo-guided initialization provides a strong metric foundation, we employ a coarse-to-fine registration strategy to mitigate inevitable minor misalignments and ensure seamless global alignment.
+Although the stereo-guided initialization establishes a solid metric foundation, subtle depth discrepancies remain inevitable since the depth estimations for the context and completed regions are performed independently.
+To bridge these minor misalignments, we employ a coarse-to-fine registration strategy, ensuring that the newly generated Gaussian primitives are seamlessly integrated into the global scene within a unified coordinate system.

-\textbf{Coarse Global Alignment.} Since the feed-forward model $\Psi$ outputs paired depth maps for both the Anchor View ($D_{\text{pred}}^{\text{anc}}$) and the Target View ($D_{\text{pred}}^{\text{tgt}}$), we leverage the Anchor View as a robust bridge to align the predicted depth $D_{\text{pred}}^{\text{anc}}$ with the established context depth $D_{\text{ctx}}^{\text{anc}}$.
-This choice is motivated by the limitations of the projected target depth $D_{\text{ctx}}^{\text{tgt}}$, which is inherently sparse and suffers from voids.
-By leveraging the Anchor View instead, we guarantee dense geometric correspondences for robust alignment.
+\textbf{Coarse Global Alignment.} Since the feed-forward model $\Psi$ outputs paired depth maps for both the Anchor View ($D_{\text{pred}}^{\text{anc}}$) and the Target View ($D_{\text{pred}}^{\text{tgt}}$), we utilize the Anchor View as a robust bridge to align the predicted depth $D_{\text{pred}}^{\text{anc}}$ with the established context depth $D_{\text{ctx}}^{\text{anc}}$.
+This choice is motivated by the limitations of the projected target depth $D_{\text{ctx}}^{\text{tgt}}$, which is inherently sparse and prone to geometric voids.
+In contrast, the Anchor View provides dense geometric correspondences, enabling a more stable and robust alignment.
 We formulate the mapping from the predicted depth to the context depth in the anchor view as a global affine transformation and robustly estimate the parameters using RANSAC:

-These parameters are then applied to the Target view to update the target Gaussians ($D_{\text{tgt}}^{\text{init}} = s \cdot D_{\text{pred}}^{\text{tgt}} + t$).
+where $\Omega$ denotes the set of pixels with valid depth values.
+These parameters are then applied to the Target View to update the target Gaussians ($D_{\text{tgt}}^{\text{init}} = s \cdot D_{\text{pred}}^{\text{tgt}} + t$).
+It is worth noting that the affine alignment $(s, t)$ is not intended to recover the metric scale from scratch; rather, it serves as a critical fine-tuning step to eliminate systematic residuals.
 This step ensures the new primitives are geometrically consistent with the global map, providing a valid initialization for the subsequent optimization.